temochka/lantern/README.md

 ## Installation

-Binaries for Linux x86_64 are available from the releases tab on GitHub.
+Binaries for macOS, Linux (i386/amd64) are available from the releases tab on GitHub.
 The only dynamic dependency is libsqlite.
-To run on Mac, clone this repo and build using Cargo.

 ## Usage